Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Hyperparameter Tuning

 \section{Hyperparameter Tuning}

-The original modern Hopfield network suffered from very strict hyperparameter requirements.
+The original Dense Associative Memory suffered from very strict hyperparameter requirements.
 Furthermore, changing the value of the interaction vertex would significantly change the hyperparameters that would train the model well.
-We find that normalizing the similarity scores in the learning rule (Equation \ref{Eqn:ModernHopfieldLearningModified}) removed the dependence on the interaction vertex, meaning we can reuse the same hyperparameters for a task even as we change the interaction vertex.
+We find that our modifications --- particularly, normalizing the similarity scores in the learning rule (Equation \ref{Eqn:ModernHopfieldLearningModified}) --- removed the dependence on the interaction vertex, meaning we can reuse the same hyperparameters for a task even as we change the interaction vertex.

 We focus on the most important hyperparameters for learning: the initial learning rate and temperature.
-Other hyperparameters are kept constant throughout the following experiments.
-Specifically, we used a learning rate decay of \(0.999\) per epoch, a momentum of \(0.0\), and an error exponent of \(m=1.0\).
-We found similar results using a decay rate of \(1.0\) and higher values for momentum but kept the learning process as simple as possible to avoid additional complexities.
-We also note that we did not require changing the error exponent, which Krotov and Hopfield note was useful in learning higher interaction vertices.
-This may suggest that we could remove the need for tuning this hyperparameter when our modifications are used.
+Other hyperparameters were tuned but did not display behavior as dramatic as we present here.
+We use a learning rate decay of \(0.999\) per epoch, a momentum of \(0.0\), and an error exponent of \(m=1.0\).
+We found similar results using a decay rate of \(1.0\) and higher values for momentum.
+We also found we did not require changing the error exponent \(m\), which \citet{KrotovHopfield2016} found to be useful in learning higher interaction vertices.
+This perhaps indicates we can remove this hyperparameter and simplify the network.

-Our experiments created a network with a particular set of hyperparameters -- the fixed ones above as well as a variable interaction vertex, initial learning rate, and temperature.
 The network is trained on \(20\) randomly generated bipolar vectors of dimension \(100\).
-Even for the lowest interaction vertex \(n=2\), this task is perfectly learnable.
+Even for the lowest interaction vertex \(n=2\) this task is perfectly learnable.
 Larger dimensions and other dataset sizes were tested with similar results.
-After training, we probe the network with the learned states; if the learned states are unstable the network fails as an autoassociative memory.
-If the learned states only move a small amount, that may be an acceptable performance.
-We measure the average distance from the final states to the learned states, for which a lower value is better.
+After training, we probe the network with the learned states; if the probes move only a small distance from the learned states, the network operates as an acceptable associative memory.
+We measure the average distance from the final, stable states to the learned states, for which a lower value is better.
 We repeat the experiment five times for each combination of hyperparameters.
+Select interaction vertices are shown below, and the full results can be found in Appendix \ref{Section:AppendixResults}.
+In particular, Appendix \ref{Appendix:ModifiedDim100LargeN} shows our results for interaction vertices up to \(n=100\); far above any interaction vertices documented in other literature.